 Retaliation against complainant, respondent and others who participate (e.g., as witnesses) in the assessment, inquiry or investigation is prohibited.
+[Insert WCM Non-Retaliation Policy here.]
 Retaliation also may violate local, state, and federal law and other institutional policies.
 Violation of this prohibition may result in disciplinary action.

-At the same time, as with any complaint brought in bad faith, an individual who is aggrieved because a complaint was malicious, knowingly false, or fundamentally frivolous, may invoke any applicable disciplinary or grievance procedure that may result in disciplinary action against the party that brings such a complaint.
+At the same time, as with any complaint brought in bad faith, an individual who is aggrieved because a complaint was malicious or knowingly false may register a grievance as per the Academic Grievance Policy above.
+That outcome of the adjudication of the grievance may result in disciplinary action against the party that brings such a complaint.